 This week's challenge is to organize coupons you've got stashed all over your home, in your purse, and waiting to be clipped.

-The truth is that many organizational system will work, but which method for organizing coupons will work best for you really depends on your goals for couponing, and your personality.
+The truth is that many organizational system will work, but which method will work best for you really depends on your goals for couponing, and your personality.

-Therefore, this challenge also helps you think about these issues, so you can choose a manageable system for organizing and maintaining coupons that works for you.
+Therefore, this challenge also helps you think about these issues, so you can choose a manageable system for organizing and maintaining coupons that you can stick with.
 After all, what good are coupons if you can't find them and use them before they expire?

 Are you new here?
 The Organize Coupons Challenge is part of the 52 Weeks To An Organized Home Challenge.
 (Click the link to learn how to join us for free for future and past challenges if you aren't already a regular reader).

-People vary in the degree of intensity in which they coupon, and your job in step 1 of the Organize Coupons Challenge is to honestly figure out what kind of couponer you are from the extreme, to the sparing.
+People vary in the degree of intensity in which they coupon, and your job in step 1 of this Challenge is to honestly figure out what kind of couponer you are from the extreme, to the sparing.

 For example, I think we've all seen at least a few minutes of the TV show "Extreme Couponing" by now, right?
 Well, these ladies (and a couple of guys too) spend a lot of time couponing, from finding deals, matching coupons and sales, and organizing those coupons.
-That's fine, but don't spend that much time if you don't actually want to use a lot of coupons.
+That's fine, but you don't have to spend that much time if you don't actually want to use a lot of these slips of paper.

 To a certain extent when you use coupons you're exchanging time for money.
 That's because it takes time to find the right coupon at the right time, and use it to save some cash.

-However, certain coupon organizing systems will quickly make work for you that will just waste your time, since they're too complex for the way you coupon.
+However, certain organizing systems will quickly make work for you that will just waste your time, since they're too complex for the way you actually use coupons.

 A good rule of thumb is that the fewer coupons you actually use, the simpler your system should be for organizing them.

-Don't spend more time on the Organize Coupons Challenge than it's worth to you.
-You should always see your time spent in coupon organization as an investment, and never spend more time on it than you're getting in return in savings.
+Don't spend more time on this Challenge than it's worth to you.
+You should always see your time spent on organizing coupons as an investment, and never spend more time on it than you're getting in return in savings.

-Now that you've got the basic mindset down for how to organize coupons to best benefit you, please remember that couponing is not the only strategy for saving money on household essentials and food.
+Now that you've got the basic mindset down to best benefit you, please remember that couponing is not the only strategy for saving money on household essentials and food.

 For example, meal planning, which we'll discuss more in next week's challenge, can be a big money saver.

-The first two steps in the Organize Coupons Challenge were pretty easy, but step 3 is where you've got to make a big decision.
+The first two steps in this Challenge were pretty easy, but step 3 is where you've got to make a big decision.

 You've got to decide if, for your coupon organizing method, you will clip coupons, or you won't.